Deepwater Horizon (film): Plot

 As night falls and the burning oil lights up the area, the Coast Guard becomes aware of the incident and sends ships and aircraft to rescue the survivors, who are being ferried in the lifeboats to the Damon Bankston as it was already on scene to assist with the evacuation and rescue.
-With all the lifeboats full, Mike locates the emergency life raft, but it becomes separated from the rig before he and Andrea can board, causing the latter to suffer a panic attack.
+With all the lifeboats full, Mike locates the emergency life raft, but it becomes separated from the rig before he and Andrea can board, causing Andrea to suffer a panic attack.
 Just as the oil in the well itself ignites and destroys the rig, the two jump into the water and are picked up by rescuers, who then ferry them to the Damon Bankston, where the surviving crew mourn their lost crewmen and say the Lord's Prayer.

-Returned home, the workers reunite with their families in a hotel lobby; during which the parents of one of the missing crew members accost Mike, resulting in him having a panic attack.
+Returned home, the workers reunite with their families in a hotel lobby, during which the parents of one of the missing crew members accost Mike, resulting in him having a panic attack.
 Luckily, Mike's family rush in to comfort him.

-The film ends with a series of clips showing the aftermath of the disaster, including testimony from the real-life Mike Williams and the revelation that Donald Vidrine and Robert Kaluza were the only two people prosecuted for their actions; both were charged with eleven counts of manslaughter.
-By 2015 these charges were dismissed.
-Pictures appear of the eleven men who lost their lives before the credits.
+The film ends with a series of clips showing the aftermath of the disaster, including testimony from the real-life Mike Williams and the revelation that Donald Vidrine and Robert Kaluza were the only two people prosecuted for their actions; both were charged with 11 counts of manslaughter.
+By 2015, these charges were dismissed.
+Pictures appear of the 11 men who lost their lives before the credits.
 The movie postscript reads: "The blowout lasted for 87 days, spilling an estimated 210 million gallons of oil into the Gulf of Mexico.
 It was the worst oil disaster in U.S. history."